devmynd/drip/README.md

 - `single`: Only one instance is created per-component.
 - `transient`: A new instance is created per-resolution.

-The strategy methods receive the component as their only parameter.
-In the event that a dependency requires other objects contained by the module's component, you can this parameter be used to inject any nested dependencies.
+Each strategy method receives the component as its only parameter.
+In the event that a dependency depends on other types provided by the module's component, you to inject them using this component reference.

 ```
 func inject() -> Api {